tomstafford/psy6422/docs/007-coding.md

 }
 ```

 This version is 22 lines rather than 1, but I hope you agree it is easier to work with.
-There's no shortage of space in R scripts, so if I doubt, put some effort in to laying things out nicely.
-You'll thank yourself when you come back to your code (which you will always have to)
+There's no shortage of space in R scripts, so if in doubt, put some effort in to laying things out nicely, use sensible names for variable functions and add comments.
+You'll thank yourself when you come back to your code (which you will always have to).

 ### Avoid hard coded values

-Say you were going to load some data, you could do this
+Say you were going to load some data, you could do this:

 ```r
 mydata = read.csv('/home/tom/Desktop/psy6422/mydatafile.csv')
 ```

 Now this happens to work on my computer, but it won't on yours.
 The reason it won't work isn't because there is a bug in how i'm loading data, just that you don't have a file in the same place as I do.
-Far better, for both readability and debugging if you seperate out values that might change from the commands that use them
+Far better, for both readability and debugging if you seperate out values that might change from the commands that use them.

-Like this
+Like this:

 ```r